Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 The application itself consists of six parts.
 The repository can be found here: [Kube Cluster Sample](https://github.com/Skarlso/kube-cluster-sample).

 It is a face recognition service which identifies images of people, comparing them to known individuals.
-A simple frontend displays a table of these images whom they belong to.
+A simple frontend displays a table of these images and whom they belong to.
 This happens by sending a request to a [receiver](https://github.com/Skarlso/kube-cluster-sample/tree/master/receiver).
 The request contains a path to an image.
-The image could sit on an NFS somewhere.
+The image could be located anywhere.
 The receiver stores this path in the DB (MySQL) and sends a processing request to a queue.
 The queue uses [NSQ](http://nsq.io/).
 The request contains the ID of the saved image.

 An [Image Processing](https://github.com/Skarlso/kube-cluster-sample/tree/master/image_processor) service is constantly monitoring the queue for jobs to do.
-The processing consists of the following steps: taking the ID, loading in the image and finally, sending off the path to the image to a [face recognition](https://github.com/Skarlso/kube-cluster-sample/tree/master/face_recognition) backend written in Python via [gRPC](https://grpc.io/).
+The processing consists of the following steps: taking the ID, loading in the image and sending off the path of the image to a [face recognition](https://github.com/Skarlso/kube-cluster-sample/tree/master/face_recognition) backend, written in Python, via [gRPC](https://grpc.io/).
 If the identification was successful, the backend returns the name of the image corresponding to that person.
 The image_processor then updates the image record with the person id and marks the image as processed successfully.
 If identification is unsuccessful the image is left as pending.
 If there was a failure during identification the image is flagged as failed.

 Failed images can be re-tried with a cron job, for example.